timmc/handy/README.md

 The main namespace is `org.timmc.handy`.

-Compatible with Clojure 1.2.0 through 1.5.1.
+Compatible with Clojure 1.2.0 through 1.6.0.

 ## Building

 Built with Leiningen 2, but should be buildable with 1.x as well.

+Test against all supported Clojure versions with `lein all-clj test`.

 ## Changelog